 Document: for the purpose of this Regulation, document is any approved material containing Regulations, Directives, Procedures, Circulars, Standards or etc., related to Regulatory materials which shall be controlled by a formal control process and shall have approval from a managerial level of the CAA before being used or referred to.

-Document Owner: is the CAA department or individual employed by the CAA, which is directly involved in the usage, oversight, implementation or updating a specific document.
+Document Owner: is a department within the CAA, an individual employed by the CAA or other relevant organization or authority, directly involved in the usage, oversight, implementation, or updating of a specific document.